 - “What are the most important parts of this question?”

 - “Exactly what is this question asking me to do?”

-- “Is the answer stated explicitly in what I am viewing such as in written lesson, graphs, charts, etc.?”
+- “Is the answer stated explicitly in what I am viewing such as a written lesson, graphs, charts, etc.?”

 - “Is the question asking me to connect something that I am viewing with information that I already know?”